pelamfi/whatsapp-archive-browse/docs/plan.md

 - [chat-format.md](./chat-format.md) for message parsing approach
 - [testing-approach.md](./testing-approach.md) for testing strategy

+## Modification to plan below

+We will include plan steps to split the the current

+|"Input Directory Scan" into 3 new stages:

+- new stage 1, Input VFS Scan
+  - will take the input_files part of the potential Output Directory Check stage
+  - will merge new discovered input files to the old ones.
+ChatFile2 should have flags indicating whether the file came from the old output dir JSON and whether it was also still present input.

+- new stage 2, _chat.txt parsing and message dedup
+  - Simply parse all new _chat.txt files.
+  - Sort messages for modified chats in the order of the timstamps of the _chat.txt files (this can also be done for messages for which the original _chat.txt has disappeared)
+  - Remove consecutive duplicate messages in a single pass per chat that was processed in this stage

+- new stage 3, media file locating
+  - Identify missing (None) media files in the OutputFile2 dictionaries
+  - Try to locate missing ones in the VFS (looking for a file that has a flag that it is present in the input)
+    - As currently, prefer ones in the same folder as the _chat.txt
+    - Otherwise any file with same base name in any folder / zip

 ## 1. Model Refactoring: ChatData2
 Fundamental changes to support incremental processing and efficient file handling.